ispikit/ispikit_web_client/README.md

-WebSocket/Web Audio API for Ispikit - version 1.2
+WebSocket/Web Audio API for Ispikit - version 1.5
 =================================================

-This document describes the API and usage of the client-side module of the client-server version of the Ispikit pronunciation technology.
-Making use of WebSockets, the Web Audio API and WebRTC, pronunciation assessment applications can run directly in the web browser without requiring any browser plug-in.
+This document describes the API and usage of the client-side module of the client-server version of the Ispikit speech recognition and pronunciation assessment technology.
+Making use of WebSockets, the Web Audio API and WebRTC, speech recognition and pronunciation assessment applications can run directly in the web browser without requiring any browser plug-in.
 The content of this SDK is:

 * `audioRecorder.js`: JavaScript implementation of audio recording and interface with WebSocket server.
 * `audioRecorderWorker.js`: Web Worker code used by the AudioRecorder.